When Is the Best Time

 A big thanks to the city council for rebuilding the infrastructure and market.
 In the end, it was more expensive than expected, but a piece of Munich's history has been preserved, as it is so often the case in this city.
 This makes Munich unique to me.

 This article gives an overview of the existing stalls on the Viktualienmarkt, but I can't list all 140 shops here.
-Of course, the quality of most of the stalls at the market is top-notch.
-The listed stalls are my favourite market stalls; these are not paid ads.
+Of course, the quality of most of the shops at the market is top-notch.
+The listed stalls above are my favourite ones; these are not paid ads.